Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 Any votes for a referendum that is still upcoming or unknown to the node are ignored.
 This does not cause validation to fail.
 For example, if someone votes for 3 referenda at once but only one is known to the node, it will count the vote normally for one and ignore the other two.

-### Staking
+### Holding

-After the commencing phase is over, the staking phase will begin.
+After the commencing phase is over, the holding phase will begin.
 Every time a milestone comes in, the node will first update the number of tokens voting for each option (if necessary) and then add this amount to the total count for each option.
 The addition will first happen one milestone after this phase begins, as we always credit for the duration between two milestones.
 The last addition happens at the end milestone, attributing weight for the last period.

 This adds a time factor to the vote.
 If you buy tokens and vote while the referendum is ongoing, you only get weight for the remaining time.
 Similiar, if you decide to sell, you will miss out on the weight for the remaining time.
-If you decide to change your opinion, your old opinion will get the weight of the elapsed time since the staking phase started, while your new opinion will get the weight of the remaining time.
+If you decide to change your opinion, your old opinion will get the weight of the elapsed time since the holding phase started, while your new opinion will get the weight of the remaining time.

 Example: Assume Alice has 2i and does not vote at all.
-Now she sends their tokens to Bob 10000 milestones after the beginning of the staking period (approx. 1d 4h).
+Now she sends their tokens to Bob 10000 milestones after the beginning of the holding period (approx. 1d 4h).
 Bob instantly votes for option A. After another 20000 milestones have passed, he sends the tokens to Charlie, who instantly votes option B. 5000 Milestones later, the referendum ends.
 Assuming the total supply consists of 2 iotas the outcome would be:
 *     2i*10000=20000 are not counted in the voting
 *     2i*20000=40000 for Build (80%)
 *     2i* 5000=10000 for Burn (20%)